Esri/offline-editor-js/doc/offlinefeaturesmanager.md

 ##O.esri.Edit.AttachmentsStore

 Provides a number of public methods that are used by `OfflineFeaturesManager` library for storing attachments in the browser.
 Instiantiate this library using a `new` statement.
+Instiantiate this library using a `new` statement.

 ###Constructor
 Constructor | Description